baoshan/swift-evolution/proposals/NNNN-concurrency-objc.md

 * Allow `async` methods defined in Swift to be `@objc`, in which case they are exported as completion-handler methods.
 * Provide Objective-C attributes to tune the translation of Objective-C APIs for concurrency:
   * Control over how completion-handler-based APIs are translated into `async` Swift functions.
-  * Specify when an Objective-C APIs is part of a particular global actor.
+  * Specify when Objective-C APIs are part of a particular global actor.

 The detailed design section describes the specific rules and heuristics being applied.
-However, the best way to evaluate the overall effectiveness of the translation is to see it's effect over a large number of Objective-C APIs.
+However, the best way to evaluate the overall effectiveness of the translation is to see its effect over a large number of Objective-C APIs.
 [This pull request](https://github.com/DougGregor/swift-concurrency-objc/pull/1) demonstrates the effect that this proposal has on the Swift translations of Objective-C APIs across the Apple iOS, macOS, tvOS, and watchOS SDKs.

 ## Detailed design